 - PPMD’s leadership in the Duchenne community created an inflection point, resulting in over 40 pharmaceutical companies now in the Duchenne space—companies who have invested approximately $8 billion in the fight to end Duchenne.

-- Since 2016, five therapies have been approved in Duchenne with additional therapies approaching the regulatory finish line.
+- Since 2016, six therapies have been approved in Duchenne with additional therapies approaching the regulatory finish line.
 PPMD plays a significant role in this process, convening thought leaders and community members to share their expertise and experiences with regulators and decision makers.

 - We are the largest Duchenne-specific organization that focuses on high potential research opportunities that will impact every single person with Duchenne.
 We do not ask for payment.
 Our return on investment is simple: to End Duchenne.